 Calls on parents, teachers and caregivers to recognize the role they play in promoting resiliency, in helping to identify risk factors and in helping to take steps to address them.

-Calls for more research into recent findings from the neurobiological sciences, which have demonstrated how early life experiences can change the brain and, in turn, either predict poor outcomes or build resiliency to protect against later-life substance abuse.
+Calls for more research into recent findings from the neurobiological sciences, which have demonstrated how early life experiences can change the brain and, in turn, either predict poor outcomes or build resiliency to protect against later-life problematic substance use.

 Licit and Illicit Drug Use during Pregnancy: Maternal, Neonatal and Early Childhood Consequences (November 2013)